morey-ow/tlrc23-24/brain_dump.md

 ### New Faculty Orientation
 - Late September?
+- In person or remote?
+(Get back to Kyle Anderson about this decision - the Sept 22 full faculty meeting will be remote, but also Strategic Planning Committees are planning to meet, and he could try to make everything in person)
 - Flyer from 2019 event is [here](https://github.com/morey-ow/tlrc23-24/blob/master/Pre%202020-21%20Records/Flyers/2019NFOFlyer.png)

-- Kyle Anderson tells me that the Sept 22 full faculty meeting will be remote
-- Invite Deans, Instructional designers to give talks
+- Invite Deans, Instructional designers to give talks?

 ### AI related topics: